needahoo/Scarelab_Privacy_Policy/README.md

 ### "Nápad na hlášku" button

-If you use and send us a mail, you're giving us a permission to respond to your mail/send you occasional promotional email.
-You are always able to unsubscribe from these using the "Unsubscribe from newsletter" button that is in every promotional email.
+If "Nápad na hlášku" button is used to send an Email, you are agreeing to be contacted back by us.
+Unless stated otherwise in the email, you do give us a permission to send you occasional promotional Emails.
+You are always able to unsubscribe from the newsletter using the "Unsubscribe from newsletter" button that is in located in the bottom of every promotional Email.

 ### Contacts